 Sprinting is one of the purest and most powerful physique-shaping exercises.
 Though it may seem a sprinter is propelling just their legs as they surge through the track or down a road, a variety of muscles are at work to help make the body as lean as it can be.
 But sprinting also has many benefits beyond physical ones, such as providing stress relief and building perseverance and discipline.
-Here are our top 10 benefits of sprinting.

 - Builds strength – Sprints are a type of anaerobic exercise, this means that they will trigger muscle building, increasing the size and strength of the powerful, fast-twitch fibers.
 A study conducted in 2012 showed sprinting can enhance protein synthesis pathways by as much as 230 percent!
 With the right nutrition and recovery, this will lead to muscle building, allowing your body to become leaner and enabling you to run faster, longer, and more efficiently.